SOFTBoiS/DB_Exam_Notes/README.md

 * EKNF - Every non-trivial functional dependency involves either a superkey or an elementary key's subkey
 * BCNF - No redundancy from any functional dependency

+For each relation:
+Every non-key attribute
+depends on the key (1st normal form)
+the whole key (2nd normal form)
+and nothing but the key (3rd normal form)
+so help me Codd.

 You could denormalize tables where you normally would have to do a lot of joins, because you often would need to use the data together.
 This way your queries would be faster at the cost of data redundancy.

 ### 21) What is referential integrity and why is it important?
 Give examples of methods for supporting the referential integrity.